FrostyOS-dev/various-scripts/README.md

 # various-scripts
-Repository for various scripts and other files for building WorldOS and its sub-projects
+Repository for various scripts and other files for building FrostyOS and its sub-projects